Students who are in Year 5 now, can undertake overseas placements as part of the course MFAC3514 Elective Term.

 All costs for the exchange program are borne by the Student including but not limited to: accomodation/housing, airfares, Visas, vaccinations, MRSA Screening, etc

-Students will be invited to submit an application to be short-listed for an interview.
+Students to submit an online application to be short-listed for an online group induction.

 Academic merit – students require a minimum of a credit average in their academic record to date, and must not have failed more than one course (including General Education) in the Medicine Program to date.